JanBeh/neumond/README.md

     object) and the return values of the default handler function are passed back to the caller of `effect.perform`.

+  * **`effect.pcall(func, ...)`** calls `func(...)` and catches errors.
+Returns
+    `true` followed by the return values of `func` in case of success, and `false` followed by an error message in case of a caught error.
+    It differs from Lua's built-in `pcall` as it automatically attaches a stack trace to the error message (or stores it in an ephemeron if the error message is not a string) and it will not catch errors that are used to implement discontinuations.
+Use `effect.pcall` as a drop-in replacement for Lua's `pcall` if you deal with effects that may discontinue an action (e.g. when an effect handler does not resume).

-  * **`effect.auto_traceback(action, ...)`** calls the `action` function with
+  * **`effect.auto_traceback(func, ...)`** calls `func(...)` and ensures that
-    given arguments and ensures that thrown error objects are automatically stringified and get a stack trace appended.
+    thrown error objects (except those used to implement discontinuations) are automatically stringified and get a stack trace appended.
 This function should be used as an outer wrapper if non-string error objects may be thrown, in order to see stack traces in case of unhandled errors.

+  * **`effect.pcall_auto_traceback(...)`** is equivalent to
+    `effect.pcall(effect.auto_traceback, ...)` but implemented slightly more
+    efficiently.

 Sometimes an effect hander may wish to execute code in the context of the performer of the effect (e.g. to perform other effects in *that* context).
 To